Amenable hyperbolic groups: Preliminaries on geodesic spaces for locally compact groups

 An immediate consequence is the fact that a closed cocompact subgroup of a compactly generated locally compact group is itself compactly generated.
 This is well-known and can be established more simply by a direct algebraic argument, see \cite{MS59}.

 Let us begin by illustrating Proposition~\ref{prop:Cayley} with significant examples. \begin{itemize} \item When $G$ is discrete, we consider its Cayley graph with respect to a finite generating set. \item When $G$ is a connected Lie group, $X$ is taken as $G$ endowed with a left-invariant Riemannian metric. \item When $G$ is an arbitrary Lie group, we pick a finite subset $S$ whose image in $G/G^\circ$ is a generating subset and endow the (non-connected) manifold $G$ with a left-invariant Riemannian metric; then for each coset $L$ of $G^\circ$ and each $s\in S$, we consider a strip $L\times [0,1]$ (with the product Riemannian metric) and attach it to $G$ by identifying $(g,0)$ to $g$ and $(g,1)$ to $gs$.
-The resulting space $G$ is path-connected and endowed with the inner length metric associated to the Riemannian metric on each strip. \item When $G$ is totally disconnected, a Cayley--Schreier graph construction is available, generalizing the discrete case (as a immediate consequence of the double coset construction in~\cite{lorimer1984vertex}; see also~\cite{trofimov1985groups} or the book \cite[\S11.3]{Monod_LN}).
+The resulting space $G$ is path-connected and endowed with the inner length metric associated to the Riemannian metric on each strip. \item When $G$ is totally disconnected, a Cayley--Abels graph construction is available, generalizing the discrete case.
+It goes back to Abels \cite[Beispiel~5.2]{abels1974specker}.
 It consists in picking a compact generating subset $S$ that is bi-invariant under the action of some compact open subgroup $K$, considering the (oriented, but unlabeled) Cayley graph of $G$ with respect to $S$, and modding out by the right action of $K$.
-The resulting graph is locally finite; the action of $G$ is vertex-transitive and proper, the stabilizer of the base-vertex is $K$. \end{itemize}
+The resulting graph is locally finite; the action of $G$ is continuous, vertex-transitive and proper, the stabilizer of the base-vertex is $K$. \end{itemize}

 The general case is a common denominator between the latter two constructions.
-Roughly speaking, we construct $X$ by fibering a Lie quotient associated to $G^\circ$ over a Cayley--Schreier graph for $G/G^\circ$.
+Roughly speaking, we construct $X$ by fibering a Lie quotient associated to $G^\circ$ over a Cayley--Abels graph for $G/G^\circ$.
 The following classical theorem allows to bypass some of the technical difficulties.

 \begin{thm}[H.~Yamabe] Let $G$ be a connected-by-compact locally compact group.
 Then $G$ is compact-by-(virtually connected Lie). \end{thm} (By convention (A)-by-(B) means with a normal subgroup satisfying (A) so that the quotient group satisfies (B).) \begin{proof} See Theorem~4.6 in~\cite{montgomery1955topological}. \end{proof}